C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 configurations of a package along with the corresponding run environment.

-Load run-environment of a package
+Load run environment of a package
 ---------------------------------

 Spack provides the command ``spack load`` to load the environment